Polymer/old-docs-site/app/blog/2017-08-23-hands-on-30-preview.md

 ### Alternate yarn setups

-If you have other npm dependencies, installing all dependencies flat may cause issues.
+If you have other npm dependencies, such as servers, dev tools, or compilers, installing all dependencies flat may cause version conflicts.
 In that case, you have several options:

 -   Explicitly install web components with `--flat`.